 When designing anything for Late Works, one of my rules is that there should be no extraneous content that has not stemmed directly from the core concept where possible.
 This creates a visual identity that lives and breathes itself and, I believe, makes the design stronger.
 Because the design process started before the instruments had been built, myself (Joseph Bradley Hill) & Jake Vine found source images and inspiration online linked to the words "of noise" through their metadata.

 The lettering for the title 'Of Noise' came from a screenshot of Pendragon Press' 1987 version of Luigi Russolo's 1913 Futurist manifesto The Art of Noises, the inspiration behind the event.
-The head, hand and the ear and the spiked border came from adverts in old Spanish noise magazines, cleaned up and arranged in Photoshop together to create a conversation between the two, and allude to the mental and physical reactions that the musicians would have to the instruments.
-This led to the first poster before recording started, which announced the groups and the listening/launch party.
+The head, hand and ear and the spiked border came from adverts in old Spanish noise magazines, cleaned up and arranged in Photoshop together to create a conversation between the two and allude to the mental and physical reactions that the musicians would have to the instruments.
+This led to the first poster before the recording started, which announced the groups and the listening/launch party.

 Tell me more about how you designed the materials for the 'Of Noise' vinyl release?

 Once the recording was complete, all future imagery could come directly from the instruments and any other by-product of the recordings.
 There's a transparent die-cut sticker consisting of a variety of shapes on the front cover: this is a collage of each instrument cut out from every other instrument in every possible permutation, arranged together.
-You can see ghosts of each instrument without being able to specifically define each one, creating a democratic piece of design that doesn’t favour one artist over another.
-This is also important to Late Works' designs, and the ethos in general, that all artists involved are displayed with an equal footing.
+You can see ghosts of each instrument without being able to specifically define each one, creating a democratic piece of design that doesn't favour one artist over another.
+This is also important to Late Works' designs and the ethos in general that all artists involved are displayed with an equal footing.

-Inside the vinyl, a concertina Risograph printout features all of the information about the tracks and the artists, with pictures of the instruments and visualisation of all the samples used to make the tracks on the back.
+Inside the vinyl, a concertina Risograph printout features all of the information about the tracks and the artists, with pictures of the instruments and a visualisation of all the samples used to make the tracks on the back.
 This sample map carries through to the digital version of the album cover, which is different because of the difficulty of transferring the transparent cover to a flat 2D design.
-The samples are a visual representation of every single noise made from the instruments for the album, so it is only fitting that they sit on the front of the album cover.
+The samples are a visual representation of every single noise made by the instruments for the album, so it is only fitting that they sit on the front of the album cover.

 Where does the name Late Works come from?

 The name Late Works started with just the word 'Late'.
 I was interested in its alternative meaning as something that happens closest to the present moment (think "artists of late").
 The 'Works' part came maybe a week later.
-I broke it down recently for a rule book I'm working on with all of the instructions for the events:
+I broke it down recently for a rule book I'm working on with all of the instructions for the events.

 Homographs (words that are spelt the same but mean different things) are based on the majority of Late Works events (SLIP, LOOP).
 The words "Late Works" bear the obvious link to artworks created at the end of life, but I like the idea that because of the improvised nature of my events, the works are created as late as possible, in the most exciting moments closest to the present.

 I remember describing to a bookshop owner what I did and that if you searched Late Works, Rembrandt was still the top result.
-He came out of his office a few moments later saying "you've pipped Rembrandt!"
-The search bar shows you the homograph's power, as you type in terms that you may be unaware mean something completely different in another culture or language.
+He came out of his office a few moments later saying, "you've pipped Rembrandt!"
+The search bar shows you the homograph's power as you type in terms that you may be unaware mean something completely different in another culture or language.

 What's your background in terms of graphic design?

 I studied at Falmouth University in Cornwall, first a Foundation, then a BA in Graphic Design, under Timothy Donaldson's tutorship.
 He was never formally my tutor but gave me every useful bit of knowledge I gleaned from my degree and most of the historical knowledge and seeds of influences for Late Works.
-Tim saw in my work a love for unlimited semiosis and suggested I tried to work for/with artists instead of designers.
+Tim saw in my work a love for unlimited semiosis and suggested I try to work for/with artists instead of designers.

-I was a big type head and designed many typefaces, but when I started on a permutational project that aimed to encompass every typeface ever designed (which would need to be completed by an algorithm) the idea of speculative, open-ended instruction-based works was all I could think about.
+I was a big type head and designed many typefaces, but when I started on a permutational project that aimed to encompass every typeface ever designed (which would need to be completed by an algorithm), the idea of speculative, open-ended instruction-based works was all I could think about.
 I started Late Works a couple of months after I left my degree.